maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 ![](/images/posts/deborah_photography/DSC_5657-1-1WM.jpg)

-She ended up winning best in show in that competition with the image shown above and falling in love with the not know what you're going to get next.
+She ended up winning best in show in the competition with the image shown above and falling in love with not know what you're going to get next.

 Each experiment is unique and can sometimes take 500-800 shots to get to high quality art piece.

-Oh, and yes the women ended up winning the overall competition too.

 ![](/images/posts/deborah_photography/Marketing3WM.jpg)

 > It's exciting to see how the colors mix and stretch.
 The liquid is colored before taking the capture and it's captured one shot at a time.

+Oh, and yes the women ended up winning the overall competition too.

 ## Challenges during Covid
-Deborah's been in several art galleries and doing Fine Art shows during the winter througout the State of Florida until Covid hit and shut the shows down.
+Deborah's was in several art galleries and doing Fine Art shows during the winter througout the State of Florida until Covid hit and shut pretty much all of the shows down.

 > During Covid my husband was forced to shut down his business also.
 The last two years have been really hard.

-Her son told she should look into doing NFT's.
+Her son told her to look into doing NFT's to generate a source of income.
 Of course she didn't even know what that was, but she kept pushing forward to learn more about it.

 She started researching and then came across a free webinar done by Jason Matias in which he taught about the art business and NFT's.